0xAX/linux-insides/mm/linux-mm-1.md

 #define INIT_MEMBLOCK_REGIONS   128
 ```

-Note that all arrays are also defined with the `__initdata_memblock` macro which we already saw in the `memblock` strucutre initialization (read above if you've forgot).
+Note that all arrays are also defined with the `__initdata_memblock` macro which we already saw in the `memblock` structure initialization (read above if you've forgotten).

 The last two fields describe that `bottom_up` allocation is disabled and the limit of the current Memblock is: